LibertyWritesCode/Exam-submission/ReadMe.md

 Opened the altschool-cloud EC2 instance ID, scrolled down and navigated to security.
 I then clicked on **`Edit Inbound Rules`**

 - The inbound rules allow traffic for:
-     - SSH (Port 22) — restricted to my private IP
+     - SSH (Port 22) — restricted to my IP
      - HTTP (Port 80) — open to all (0.0.0.0/0)
      - HTTPS (Port 443) — open to all (0.0.0.0/0)